Daniel Stange: San Diego Padres

 Stange had his contract purchased by the San Diego Padres on May 7.
 He was assigned to Double-A San Antonio, where he finished the season with.
 He also had a two-game stint with Triple-A Tucson.
-In 46 games with the Missions, he went 3-6 with a 3.35 ERA and 6 saves, striking out 64 in 53.2 innings.
+In 46 games with the Missions, he went 3–6 with a 3.35 ERA and 6 saves, striking out 64 in 53.2 innings.

 On November 29, Stange signed a minor league deal with the Padres that included an invitation to Spring training.
 In 7 appearances with the Padres during spring training, he gave up 4 runs in 7 innings, striking out 7.
 Stange began 2013 with Tucson, where he pitched in 26 games before being opting out of his contract on June 17.

 Los Angeles Angels

-On June 22, Stange signed a minor league deal with the Los Angeles Angels of Anaheim, and was assigned to Triple-A Salt Lake.
+On June 22, 2013, Stange signed a minor league deal with the Los Angeles Angels of Anaheim, and was assigned to the Triple-A Salt Lake Bees.
 On July 29, Stange was called up by the Angels, replacing Brad Hawpe, who was designated for assignment.
 He was optioned back to Salt Lake on August 6 to make room for recently acquired Grant Green.
 In 3 games with Los Angeles, he gave up 3 runs in 1.2 innings with 1 strikeout.
-After not earning a call-up in September when the rosters expanded, he was outrighted off the Angels roster on September 22, 2013 and he subsequently elected free agency.
-In 26 games with Salt Lake, he went 4-1 with a 5.06 ERA, striking out 30 in 26.2 innings.
+After not earning a call-up in September when the rosters expanded, he was outrighted off the Angels roster on September 22, and he subsequently elected free agency.
+In 26 games with Salt Lake, he went 4–1 with a 5.06 ERA, striking out 30 in 26.2 innings.